PNC-Mobile-Application-Capstone/iOS-Capstone-Project/README.md

 ## Mission

-Give AdventureWorks employees and managers timely access to operational information while away from their desks: sign in, review a live operations dashboard, browse employees and products, track inventory, and inspect orders — all backed by live data from the AdventureWorks API rather than hard-coded content.
+Give AdventureWorks employees and managers timely access to operational information while away from their desks: sign in, review a live operations dashboard, browse employees and products, track inventory, and inspect orders.
+All backed by live data from the AdventureWorks API rather than hard-coded content.

 ## Team